 Before you do any stretching its important to warm up the muscles to reduce the risk of injury.
 You don’t just start going crazy and start punching and kicking with full power!

 A warm up can be achieved via cycling to the gym, walking, or skipping before your work out which is very common in every Muay Thai gym in the world.

 Sean Fagan the Muay Thai Guy who is a professional Muay Thai fighter and Muay Thai Youtuber has a fantastic dynamic warmup specifically for Muay Thai.
 You can access in the video below.
 However, I have quickly summarized the video for you

 - Foam roll the Muay Thai problem areas (the hips, quads, hamstrings and calves) to get the blood circulating.
 If you don’t have a foam roller you can get the one I use- the TriggerPoint foam roller.
 Get it for a fantastic price right from Amazon here.

 - Start skipping for about 5-10 minutes.
-If you don’t have a skipping rope you can get the Thai’s favorite Twins Skipping Rope for a steal on Amazon right here.
+If you don’t have a skipping rope you can get one on Amazon right here.

 - Loosen the shoulders and neck by rolling them around both directions for roughly 30 seconds each side

 - Stretch your chest by opening it up via stretching your hands wide and then close together

 - Twist the torso for around 30 seconds to stretch your lower back